Better results start with changes in operations, behaviors, and the consumer experience

 - You now have data and metrics on your off-premises order process (similar to what you have for drive-thru.)
 You can manage the process and other participants, including DSPs, using data and metrics.
 You can also utilize analytics to gain insight to continuously improve both your back-of-house processes and the consumer experience.
 And, you have the same data for every store in your portfolio, allowing you to compare and contrast to provide accountability across your store footprint.

-- One particular metric to call out is dwell time.
+- One metric to call out is dwell time.
 As everyone knows, the best way to deliver fresh food to customers is to minimize the time between when it’s prepared and when it’s delivered to a customer.
 You’re now tracking dwell time on every order, along with create-to-load time, giving you the insight to reduce times, achieve consistency, and send the order-ready message at the optimal time.

 Fresh thinking in order pickup